amit08255/function-intercept/README.md

 This module honors the principle of AOP (Aspect Oriented Programing) by adding `before` and `after` intercepter functions to an existing function on the language level, so no need of any framework to implement.
-More important, it very handy and elegant.
+More importantly, it's very handy and elegant.

 ## Install